benwerd/technology-assessment/Rubric.md

 ### Reliability

-- Is it known to be reliable and bug-free?
+- What data is available to show that the software is reliable and bug-free?
 - If it's an online service, does it publish uptime statistics?

 ## Business freedom